jakevc/jakevc/content/cv.md

 ## Education

-MS Bioinformatics and Genomics | University of Oregon | Expected Dec.
-2018
+MS Bioinformatics and Genomics | University of Oregon | Dec 2018

 BS Biochemistry, ACS Certified | University of Portland | May 2017